Sums Associated with Orbits in the Binary Dynamical System: Conclusion

 \section{Conclusion}

-When $p>0$ and $x\in \Sigma$, the behaviour of $\sum_{k=1}^n1/f^{k-1}(x)^p$ as $n\to\infty$ involves a `balance' between the consecutive blocks of zeros and ones in the binary expansion of $x$.
+When $p>0$ and $x\in \Sigma$, the behaviour of the sum $\sum_{k=1}^n1/f^{k-1}(x)^p$ as $n\to\infty$ involves a notion of `balance' between the consecutive blocks of zeros and ones in the binary expansion of $x$.
 A block of zeros makes a `geometric' or exponential contribution to the sum, while a block of ones makes makes an `arithmetic' contribution.
-The totality of these contributions depends upon the lengths in the sequence of blocks.
-In considering $\sum_{k=1}^n1/f^{k-1}(x)^p$, if it is to be smaller to offset the exponential effects of the blocks of zeros, there must be longer blocks of ones -- this is how points in the orbit of $f$ can `resist moving towards zero'.
-The functions $\Phi$ and $\Psi$ in Theorem 1 estimate the values of $n^{-1}(\sum_{k=1}^n1/f^{k-1}(x)^p)$ as $n\to\infty$, noting that $\Phi$ generally provides a superior lower estimate to the `obvious' estimate in (\ref{eq:simpleinequ}).
+The totality of these contributions depends upon the lengths of the blocks in the block decomposition of $x$.
+In considering $\sum_{k=1}^n1/f^{k-1}(x)^p$, if it is to be smaller to offset the exponential effects of the blocks of zeros, there must be longer blocks of ones -- this is how consecutive points in the orbit of $f$ can `resist moving towards zero'.
+The functions $\Phi_1$ and $\Psi_1$ in Theorem \ref{theorem1} estimate in (\ref{eq:theoremconclusion1}) the values of $\sum_{k=1}^n1/f^{k-1}(x)^p$ for all $n$.
+It should be noted that $\Phi_1$ generally provides a superior lower estimate compared with the `obvious' lower estimate in (\ref{eq:asharpcase}).
+The condition (\ref{eq:firstbound}) in Theorem \ref{theorem1} specifies precisely when $\Psi_1$ may be replaced by $\Phi_1$ in (\ref{eq:theoremconclusion1}), and identifies when $\Phi_1$ is effectively `equivalent' to $\Psi_1$ in the upper estimate of $\sum_{k=1}^n1/f^{k-1}(x)^p$.
+Theorem \ref{theorem2} carries out results corresponding to Theorem \ref{theorem1}, but for estimating $n^{-1}\bigl(\sum_{k=1}^n1/f^{k-1}(x)^p\bigr)$ instead of $\sum_{k=1}^n1/f^{k-1}(x)^p$.
+In considering estimates for $n^{-1}\bigl(\sum_{k=1}^n1/f^{k-1}(x)^p\bigr)$, a major role is played by the notion in (\ref{eq:regularbound}) of a regular block decomposition, whose definition has a symmetry and again contains a notion of `balance' between the blocks.

-The function $\Upsilon$ appearing in Theorem 2 shows how to pass from $\Phi$ to $\Psi$, and identifies when $\Phi$ is effectively `equivalent' to $\Psi$ which ensures that the rates of growth of $\sum_{k=1}^n1/f^{k-1}(x)^p$ effectively are the same from above and below as $n\to\infty$, and this occurs when $x$ is simply normal, as well as for some other numbers.
-When $x$ is simply normal, the 'equivalent' functions $\Phi$ and $\Psi$ can take a simplified form, as described in Theorem 5 in terms of the function $\Lambda$ as given in (\ref{eq:lambda}).
+When $x$ is simply normal to the base $2$, the functions $\Phi_1$ and $\Psi_1$ are comparable and provide `equivalent' or `optimal' estimates for upper and lower bounds on $\sum_{k=1}^n1/f^{k-1}(x)^p$ as $n\to\infty$.
+Also, with $x$ simply normal, $\Phi_2$ and $\Psi_2$ are comparable and provide `optimal' estimates for upper and lower bounds on $n^{-1}\bigl(\sum_{k=1}^n1/f^{k-1}(x)^p\bigr)$.
+When $x$ is simply normal, for purposes of upper and lower estimates in Theorems \ref{theorem1} and \ref{theorem2}, the functions $\Psi_1$ and $\Psi_2$ can be replaced by $\Phi_1$ and $\Phi_2$ respectively.
+In this case the estimates take a simplified form, as expressed by Theorem \ref{theorem6} in terms of the functions $\Lambda_1$ and $\Lambda_2$.